We want to work with you to make sure your development in Bexley is smooth, productive, and positive.

 Community Reinvestment Area Program

-The City of Bexley offers real property tax abatement at various amounts for varying periods of time in two of its commercial districts.
+The City of Bexley offers real property tax abatement at various amounts for varying periods of time in three districts.

 Main Street Property Tax Abatements